-We're the first ones to admit we're hard to please, but who wouldn't get behind all the amazing French food in this city?
+We're the first ones to admit we're hard to please, but who wouldn't get behind all the amazing French restaurants in Hong Kong?

 Whether you are looking for tasty Italian restaurants, Hong Kong-style street food, or the best Japanese cuisine, there’s always something to suit every palate in Hong Kong.
 And thanks to the ever-expanding French expat community, foodies who are looking for a French fix can choose from countless locations to enjoy excellent French delicacies for breakfast, lunch, dinner and dessert.
 So here’s our guide to the best French restaurants in Hong Kong.